 Image: Les Paul Custom electric guitar, Gibson Guitar Corp.; painted by Keith Richards, 1957; painted 1968, Collection of Keith Richards.
 Image © The Metropolitan Museum of Art, photo by Joseph Coscia.

 Take a trip around the world and back in time, through thousands of pieces of priceless art.
 The Metropolitan Museum of Art (or The Met) is the largest art museum in the United States.
-Our mobile ticket gets you one-day, fast-track access to all exhibits at all three Met locations!
+Our mobile ticket gets you three-day, fast-track access to all exhibits at all three Met locations!

 Real New Yorkers, passionate art lovers, and tourists in the know all have The Metropolitan Museum of Art high on their list.
 That's because it's one of the premier museums in the world, and brilliantly organized by theme, so you can focus on the areas you're keen on.